 “An actor using this speech needs to tap into the sheer testosterone and 1980s machismo to rally this room of men to do his bidding.
 The language is strong but warranted and even comically entertaining with the amount of gusto behind every curse word and pejorative.”

-According to Backstage Expert and actor Robert Peterpaul, “there’s nothing funny about attempting to find a comedic monologue.”
-That doesn’t mean that there aren’t some great choices out there though and it “doesn’t have to be a tough process.”
-Here Peterpaul has rounded up some of the best comedic monologues to help you succeed!
+According to Peterpaul, “There’s nothing humorous about trying to find a comedic monologue.”
+That doesn’t mean that there aren’t some great choices out there though, and it doesn’t have to be a tough process.
+Here, Peterpaul has rounded up some of the best comedic monologues to help you succeed!

 “If you’re looking for some sitcom silliness, this show is ripe for the picking.
 In the first season, Lamorne Morris’ Winston delivers an epic Saturday morning rant after his roommates and their friends wake him up too early.”

 “This one-act comedic play is chock-full of juicy and explicit monologues.
 One of the funniest is when Brandon details how he may have accidentally just pushed Chuck off the roof of the house party.
-It starts with: ‘I just f***in’ killed Chuck.’ ’
+It starts with: ‘I just fuckin’ killed Chuck.’ ”

 “The acclaimed 2020 flick charmed audiences and could help you charm people on the other side of the table.
-This one’s a two-for-one special (because why not).
 Nyles (Andy Samberg) bookends the film with a duo of memorable monologues.”

 You can learn more about these monologues here!